Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 Here are some techniques used by CBT therapists:

-This type of talk therapy allows patients to notice and change negative thinking patterns, or cognitive distortions.
+This type of talk therapy allows patients to notice and change negative thinking patterns or cognitive distortions.

 When used to treat alcoholism, cognitive restructuring allows the person to be aware of unhelpful thinking patterns.
+It can also help patients to re-wire negative beliefs about abstinence.

-For those overcoming alcoholism, homework assignments can help them remember what they learned in therapy.
+For people overcoming alcoholism, homework assignments can help them remember what they learned in therapy.
+They can also apply the techniques outside of therapy when facing triggers.

 Research shows that the completion of these assignments leads to better treatment outcomes.